ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

     1. How are they used in deep learning?

 ---
+8. How does boosting work?
+---
+9. What are some popular boosting algorithms?
+---
+10. What is the key idea behind AdaBoost?
+---
+11. What is overfitting, and how does boosting address it?
+---
+12. Can boosting models handle noisy data?
+---
+13. What are the hyperparameters in boosting algorithms?
+---
+14. What is the key idea behind XGBoost?
+---
+15. What are some advantages of using XGBoost?
+---
+16. How does LightGBM differ from traditional gradient boosting algorithms?
+---
+17. What is the trade-off between LightGBM's speed and memory consumption?
+---
+18. How does CatBoost handle categorical features?
+---
+19. What are some benefits of using CatBoost for gradient boosting?
+---
 11. 1. **True or false**: Training an ensemble of a single monolithic architecture results in lower model diversity and possibly decreased model prediction accuracy.
     2. **True or false**: The generalization accuracy of an ensemble increases with the number of well-trained models it consists of.
     3. **True or false**: Bootstrap aggregation (or bagging), refers to a process wherein a CNN ensemble is being trained using a random subset of the training corpus.